hbprosper/BariML/README.md

 Much of the work in the machine learning community has indeed been, and continues to be, extremely creative.
 But, all too often, when described, machine learning models come across as mysterious and inscrutable.
 In part this is because of the highly suggestive jargon that permeates the machine learning field.
 For example, the word "learning" is misleading.
 Learning, as ordinarily understood, implies understanding.
 But can it really be said that a mathematical function understands?
 The answer, at the very least,  is unclear.

-This tutorial comprises several __jupyter__ notebooks (see below) that are known to work with Python 2.7.x with x > 9.
-They may also work with Python 3.x.y, but this has not been checked.
+This tutorial comprises several __jupyter__ notebooks (see below) that should work with Python 2.7.x with x > 9 as well as Python 3.7.4.

 ### Dependencies and Installation
 The jupyter notebooks in this package depend on a few well-known Python packages: